 In contrast to classic recycling, this recycling does not reduce the quality.
-In this way, resources are not lost, but are always "food" for a new product.
+Here, resources are not lost, but rather "food" for a new product.
 The principle of waste is being redefined, because something new is born from everything, hence the name Cradle to Cradle, literally translated "from cradle to cradle".

 In addition to this so-called “nutrient remains nutrient” principle, the use of renewable energies and the promotion of cultural and biological diversity play a major role.
 Together they represent the three principles of the C2C design concept.